Ch-rode/H3BERTa/LM/data/README.md

 - SUB-PIPELINE3: all isotypes with all the Bsources
 - SUB-PIPELINE4: all isotypes with Unsorted B cells

-In this repository we report the pipeline described in the paper: (SUB-PIPELINE1) only IgG and IgA with all the Bsources
+The data pipeline used for the paper is: (SUB-PIPELINE1) only IgG and IgA with all the Bsources.
 ## 1. FOR EACH SUB-PIPELINE:

 **Main folder** : `./SUB-PIPELINE.../`